suartana/ecrm/README.md

 Before you start:

-# make sure you have a valid keyfile `id_rsa` in your vagrants home directory: `~/.ssh/id_rsa` and its chmoded to `600` otherwise it will not work.
+- Make sure you have a valid keyfile `id_rsa` in your vagrants home directory: `~/.ssh/id_rsa` and its chmoded to `600` otherwise it will not work.
-# the `deploy` user on the target server needs write access to the `builds` folder on target server's deploy directory.
+- The `deploy` user on the target server needs write access to the `builds` folder on target server's deploy directory.

 You can deploy with those commands: